Abu Luqman: History

 Abu Luqman was born in as-Sahl village in Raqqa province.
 He studied law at the University of Aleppo.
 He is from the Ajeel clan of Raqqa.
 It is claimed he used to have a Sufi orientation because he followed Mahmud al-Aghasi (known as Abu Qaqa) who was the leader of Ghuraba al-Sham.

 He was freed from Sednaya Prison, Damascus in the summer of 2011 by President Bashar al-Assad, at the outset of the uprising against the Syrian government.

 ISIL activity

 According to Ibrahim Muslem, a human-rights activist quoted by The Wall Street Journal, "Abu Luqman decides who gets the oil".
-At Mr. Luqman's discretion, smugglers pay for fuel and load it into tanker trucks.
-Refined products from the Akrish refinery are driven more than 200 miles to Syrian villages near the Turkish border, according to Mr. Muslem.
+At Mr. Luqman's discretion, smugglers paid for fuel and loaded it into tanker trucks.
+Refined products from the Akrish refinery were driven more than 200 miles to Syrian villages near the Turkish border, according to Mr. Muslem.

 Mohammed al-Saleh, a spokesman for the advocacy group Raqqa is Being Slaughtered Silently, quoted in The Wall Street Journal, said Abu Luqman replaced several foreign generals with locals after the loss of the town of Tell Abyad.

 He was also responsible for the execution of Abu Saad al-Hadram, Jabhat al-Nusra's commander for Raqqa province.